nice-digital/nice-design-system/components/alpha-beta-live.md

 ---
 layout: sidebar
 title: Alpha & Beta
-description: Phase tags and banners to denote alpha and beta services
+description: Alpha and beta beta banners clearly identify non-live services
 ---

-## Phase banner
+## Why?
 If your service is on the NICE subdomain and is within alpha or beta you must have a phase banner which reflects this.

+## Usage
-Your banner must sit below the global NICE header, and above the page breadcrumb.

-You should use a ‘feedback’ link to collect on-page feedback about your service.
+Your banner must sit below the TopHat, and above the page breadcrumb.
+You should use a ‘feedback’ link to collect feedback about your service.
 Ensure the user can return to their previous point in the page, having opened a dedicated page or form.

+## Variants

 ### Alpha